Marcus Kinhult: Early life

 Being son of golf professional Mikael Kinhult, he started playing the game at six years of age at Skaftö Golf Club in Fiskebäckskil, on the small Swedish west coast island Skaftö with 1,400 inhabitants.
 Other famous members, spending a lot of time there during summer seasons, were future Ryder Cup captain Thomas Bjørn, five-times European Tour winner Barry Lane and Challenge Tour winner to be Joel Sjöholm.

-Kinhults younger sister Frida Kinhult is also a tournament golf professional.
+Kinhults younger sister Frida Kinhult also became a tournament golf professional.
 In June 2019 she reached number one on the World Amateur Golf Ranking, a feat her brother never achieved, as his best world amateur ranking was second.

 Amateur career

 In 2014 Kinhult represented Sweden at the Summer Youth Olympics and at the Eisenhower Trophy and Europe in the Junior Ryder Cup.
 At the Summer Youth Olympics in Nanjing, China, he earned an individual silver medal and a gold medal in the mixed team event with Linnea Ström, making Sweden tied best nation at golf in the games.

-The Swedish team finished 4th in the 2014 Eisenhower Trophy in Kuruizawa, Japan, with Kinhult finishing as best Swedish player, having the 6th best individual score, five strokes from winner Jon Rahm, Spain.
+Kinhult also was part of the Swedish team finishing fourth in the 2014 Eisenhower Trophy in Kuruizawa, Japan, one stroke from the podium.
+Kinhult was best Swedish player, with the sixth best individual score, five strokes from winner Jon Rahm, Spain, in a field that included several other future professional world stars, like Bryson DeChambeau, Corey Conners and Thomas Detry.

 In April 2015, Kinhult won one of the more important junior tournaments in the United States, the Junior Invitational at Sage Valley Golf Club, South Carolina, becoming the first non-American to do so.
 A month later, he won the prestigious Lytham Trophy at Royal Lytham & St Annes Golf Club, Lancashire, England, by eight shots, following in the footsteps of former winners, such as Michael Bonallack, Peter McEvoy, Paul Broadhurst and Stephen Gallacher.

 Kinhult again grabbed the golfing headlines in June 2015 when he led the European Tour's Nordea Masters at Bro Hof Slott Golf Club in Stockholm, Sweden, at the halfway stage, after opening with rounds of 68 and 67.
 Only 18 years old, he ultimately tied for 33rd place in what was his second European Tour appearance.
 He was the third amateur to lead a European Tour event after 36 holes, and the first since Ireland's Shane Lowry at the 2009 Irish Open, which Lowry went on to win.

 In late 2015 he entered the European Tour Qualifying School as an amateur.
 After finishing third in the second stage, he led after three rounds at the final stage, eventually settling for the 17th card.
 Though he had considered going to college in America, he turned professional after his success at PGA Catalunya Resort.